AnaOsano/WesternDigitalBE/README.md

 docker-compose down
 ```

-This command runs the Docker container in the background (`-d`), maps the host port 80 to the container port 80 (`-p 80:80`), and assigns the container a name (`--name wdbes`).
-The application will be accessible at `http://localhost` in your browser.

 ## Debugging

 The project includes a `.vscode/launch.json` configuration file, which allows you to debug the application using Visual Studio Code.
 To start debugging, follow these steps: